AyeCode/geodirectory/readme.txt

 == Changelog ==

 __WARNING: GDv2 is a significant update over GDv1 and may require manual work, such as adding widgets to sidebars to recreate your current layout.
 As always, we recommend trying this on a staging site first.
 [Learn more](https://wpgeodirectory.com/documentation/article/how-tos/upgrading-from-gdv1-to-gdv2/)__

-= GeoDirectory v2.8.138 - 2025-10-21 =
+= GeoDirectory v2.8.138 - 2025-10-TBD =
+* PHP warning "Illegal offset type" when taxonomy object_type is an array - FIXED
 * Special Character in tags breaking tag display in gd_post_features block - FIXED

-= GeoDirectory v2.8.138 - TBD =
-* PHP warning "Illegal offset type" when taxonomy object_type is an array - FIXED
+* Hook added to filter AJAX post success response - ADDED

 = GeoDirectory v2.8.137 - 2025-10-16 =
 * Hover style is not working on clone BS element - FIXED